sampreet-chawla/express-mongoose-crud/README.md

 module.exports = mongoose;
 ```

-We will return a mongoose variable that is connected to our database;
+We will return a mongoose variable that is connected to our database.

 ## Create Fruits Model